 Sharon Salzberg, cofounder of the Insight Meditation Society, recalled the story of a young boy who, after trying meditation at school, defined mindfulness as “not hitting someone in the mouth”.
 This pithy phrase acknowledged the emotion of anger at a time when he felt hurt, the wish to act, and then the moment of pause that allowed for a skilful response, which did not in turn perpetuate suffering.
 We need an understanding of the causes and conditions, the felt sense and emotional world that is triggered at moments of difficulty, and then a quality of discernment that is able to make an informed decision on the best course of action, preferably one that does not result in a cycle of indefinite revenge.
 And all this needs to happen in a single moment!
 Skill, and practice, are definitely required.

-Skilful activism holds the commitment to the peaceful resolution of social justice issues deep in its core.
+Skilful activism holds the commitment to the peaceful resolution of social and climate justice issues deep in its core.
 It is possible to speak out against injustice without solidifying around the hatred of the perpetrator of that injustice.
 Perpetrators certainly need to make reparations for their crimes, either through deep regret, time away from society, or some form of reparation.
 There are reasons why perpetrators do what they do, and reasons why people become victims.
 And more often than we might realise, the same person is both victim and perpetrator in the exact same moment.
 The greatest gift we can give to another person is to believe that they are able to learn from their mistakes and change their behaviour.
 As one of my students regretted, “I realise that I did a bad thing, but that I am not a bad person”.
 The seeds of transformation, for both the individual and society, are contained in this insight.